Sebbmeister/Kozmoz/README.md

 * **logo.png** - snazzy game logo.

 ## Setup
-The [mcb32tools](https://github.com/is1200-example-projects/mcb32tools) are used compiling and running the code.
+The [Pic32MX toolchain](https://github.com/is1200-example-projects/mcb32tools) is used for compiling the code.
 The external components (e.g. the joysticks), are connected as in the image below.

 [<img width='40%' src='connection.png'/>](connection.png)